 A full 360-degrees connection around the cable works best.
 For this purpose we produce cable entriess (fig. 92.1).

 93 Inside the enclosure cables can emit radiation which can then be amplified by the cavity of the enclosure, so it may be important to also shield the cables inside the enclosure.
 Tie-wraps and compressible cable-clamping strips can be helpful to make good connections with the conductive metal connector of the cable.

-100 For circular mounting the fingers in the .... series have on top of the finger spherical tips so that there is under any angle a good point contact.
+100 For circular mounting the fingers in the 2600 series have spherical tips on top of the finger so that there is a good point contact for any angle.

 101 For sliding, rotating and moving applications, please contact our specialists.
 To prevent wear down there is a conductive lubricant available.